jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

 :::caution

-Most NVIDIA GPU comes with NVENC/NVDEC support but be **some low-end and mobile models (e.g. GT1030 and MX450)** are exceptions.
+Most NVIDIA GPUs come with NVENC/NVDEC support but **some low-end and mobile models (e.g. GT1030 and MX450)** are exceptions.

 :::

-Best to check the video codec support via the [NVIDIA GPU Codec Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) before buying a GPU for hardware acceleration.
+Video codec support can be checked via the [NVIDIA GPU Codec Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new) prior to buying a GPU suitable for hardware acceleration.

 ### Transcode H.264

 AVC / H.264 8-bit is still widely used due to its excellent compatibility.
-All NVIDIA GPUs that support NVENC/NVDEC can decode and/or encode it.
+All NVIDIA GPUs supporting NVENC/NVDEC can decode and/or encode it.

-- **Decoding & Encoding H.264 8-bit** - Any NVIDIA GPU that supports NVENC/NVDEC
+- **Decoding & Encoding H.264 8-bit** - Any NVIDIA GPU supporting NVENC/NVDEC

 ### Transcode HEVC

 HEVC / H.265 remains the first choice for storing 4K 10-bit, HDR and Dolby Vision video.
-It has mature software encoder [x265 and documentation](https://x265.readthedocs.io/en/master/) support, as well as the widely implemented hardware codecs in most GPUs released after 2016.
+It has mature software encoding support thanks to [x265](https://x265.readthedocs.io/en/master/), as well as the widely implemented hardware encoding support in most GPUs released after 2016.

-Maxwell+ GPU provide support for HEVC:
+Maxwell+ GPUs provide support for HEVC:

 - **Decoding & Encoding HEVC 8-bit** - Maxwell 2nd Gen (GM206) and newer